 Local knowledge generally refers to the long-standing traditions and current practices of certain regional, indigenous or local communities.
 Many opportunities exist for local knowledge input to the environmental assessment process from northern to southern Manitoba.
-Local knowledge will be acquired by both the stakeholder key person interviews and Aboriginal consultation programs.
+Local knowledge will be acquired by both the stakeholder and Aboriginal consultation programs.